 In fact, to avoid the falsifiability of Global Warming, the media and other believers started calling it “Climate Change”.
 Now believers can blame both heat waves and blizzards, or both droughts and floods, on their opponents because everything that happens is climate change, and thus “climate change” is no more falsifiable than the will of a supreme being.

 Science is still evolving.
 Many processes have been developed to make science more efficient and more reliable.
 For example, peer review usually reduces the probability of a mistake by a single scientist.
 Likewise, for a given test, reproducible results by other scientists greatly reduces the possibility of a mistake by a single scientist.
-Double blind studies help to eliminate the possible contamination of results by uncontrolled variables.
+Double blind studies help to eliminate the possible contamination of results by biases.

 Science is neither the only process, nor an infallible process.
 It is merely the most reliable process we have discovered.
 No other process comes close.